Lobsang Sangay: Sikyong: 2011–2021

 On 14 March 2011, the 14th Dalai Lama decided not to assume any political and administrative authority.
 The Charter of Tibetans in Exile was updated immediately and came into force on 29 May 2011.
 According to Sangay, there was "a high level of anxiety among Tibetans" over the Dalai Lama's decision to relinquish his own political authority.

 Lobsang Sangay in Vienna, Austria, in 2012.

 On 27 April 2011, Sangay was elected Kalon Tripa of the Tibetan Administration.
-Sangay won 55% of the votes, defeating Tenzin Namgyal (37.4%) and Tashi Wangdi (6.4%).
+Sangay won 55% of the votes, defeating Tenzin Tethong (37.4%) and Tashi Wangdi (6.4%).
 83,400 Tibetans were eligible to vote and 49,000 ballots were cast.
 On 8 August 2011, Sangay took the oath of office, succeeding Lobsang Tenzin as Sikyong.

 In his role as Sikyong, Sangay has emphasized the importance of seeking a peaceful, non-violent resolution of the Tibet issue.
-He has supported the Dalai Lama's call for a "Middle Way" approach "that would provide for genuine autonomy for Tibet within the framework of Chinese constitution."
+He has supported the Dalai Lama's call for a Middle-Way Approach "that would provide for genuine autonomy for Tibet within the framework of Chinese constitution."
 Noting that China has established "one country, two systems" mechanisms in Hong Kong and Macau, he has argued that it makes no sense for China to continue to resist a similar solution for Tibet, which, he emphasizes, would be a "win-win" result.

 Lobsang Sangay with Indian Minister of State Mahesh Sharma in 2015.

 In February 2013, he gave the first annual lecture of the Indian Association of Foreign Affairs Correspondence.
 Expressing concern about the possible ripple effects of recent acts of armed rebellion in west Asia, he called for the international community to strengthen its endorsement of non-violent approaches to oppression.
 "If non-violence is the right thing to do," he emphasized, "we ought to be supported by the international community."
 Noting the media attention given to armed Syrian "freedom fighters," he said: "Tibetans have been democratic and non-violent for the last so many decades, how come we don't receive similar support and attention?"

 Sangay made a statement on 10 March 2013, the 54th anniversary of the Tibetan National Uprising Day, in which he paid tribute to the "yearning for freedom" that inspired "the epochal events of March 10, 1959," and dedicated the anniversary of those events "to all the self-immolators and those who have died for Tibet."
-He also restated his dedication to the "Middle Way Approach," expressing hope that a "speedy resolution" by China of the Tibet issue could "serve as a model for other freedom struggles" and "be a catalyst for moderation of China."
+He also restated his dedication to the Middle Way Approach, expressing hope that a "speedy resolution" by China of the Tibet issue could "serve as a model for other freedom struggles" and "be a catalyst for moderation of China."

 In January 2017, outgoing US ambassador to India, Richard Verma, hosted Lobsang Sangay for a dinner along with an Indian minister and Richard Gere, an event that angered China.

 In 2018, Sangay visited South Africa, although the government cancelled public events related to the visit after protests by South Africans and members of the local Chinese community.